 Adult male and female Sprague-Dawley rats (8-week-old male/virgin female rats) were purchased from BioLASCO Taiwan Co., Ltd. The body weights of male rats were between 300 g and 400 g.
-Fem le rats were from 300 g to 400 g.
-All animals were kept in the a. imal house of the National Defense Medical Center, Tairoi, Taiwan.
-The animal rooms were maintained at $23\pm2$ °C in a 12-hr light/dark cycle, and food and water were proved at libitum throughout the experiments.
-Animals were transferred to the testing room to adapt to the environment of behavioral experiments.
-The experiments of the commencement of behavioral experiments.
-The experiments of the National protocols were approved by the Animal Cair and Use Committee of the National Defense Medical Center Taipei, Taiwan (reference no. IACUC-19-156).
+Female rats were from 300 g to 400 g.
+All animals were kept in the animal house of the National Defense Medical Center, Taipei, Taiwan.
+The animal rooms were maintained at 23±2 °C in a 12-hr light/dark cycle, and food and water were provided ad libitum throughout the experiments.
+Animals were transferred to the testing room to adapt to the environment for two hours per day for three days before the commencement of behavioral experiments.
+The experimental protocols were approved by the Animal Care and Use Committee of the National Defense Medical Center, Taipei, Taiwan (reference no. IACUC-19-156).